50206richie/2023Fall_Projects/README.md

     the hand of players, moves played in a round
   - False: Prints only the win rates and runtime of each simulation
 - write_file:
-  - True: Writes .csv files to directory
+  - True: Writes .csv files to the directory
   - False: Does not write files
 ***
 ## Introduction
 [**Fighting the Landlord**](https://en.wikipedia.org/wiki/Dou_dizhu) (斗地主, Dou DiZhu) is a game that is played with Poker cards with Jokers included.
-There are three people in a game, one landlord and two peasants as a team.
+There are three people in a game: one landlord and two peasants as a team.
 Everyone is dealt 17 shuffled cards before the role assignment.
 Players bid to be the landlord, who gets the remaining three cards shown to all players.
 The **objective** of the game is to **play all the cards** on hand to win!